marqo-ai/marqo/examples/MultiModalSearch/article.md

 ###  3.13 Searching with popular or liked products

 Results at a per-query level can be personalized using sets of items.
 These items could be previously liked or popular items.
 To perform this we do it in two stages.
 The first is to calculate the "context vector" which is a condensed representation of the items.
-This is pre-computed and then stored to remove any additional overhead at quetry time.
-The context is generated by creating documents of the items sets and retrieving the correpsoning vectors.
+This is pre-computed and then stored to remove any additional overhead at query time.
+The context is generated by creating documents of the item sets and retrieving the corresponding vectors.

 ```python
 # we create another index to create a context vector